Banka Kombëtare Tregtare: Privatization

 The bank accomplished its privatization process in the year 2000.
 Particularly on 6 July 2000, The Albanian Parliament approved the sale contract between the Ministry of Finance and the Consortium of International Investors consisting of Kentbank with 60% of the shares, International Finance Corporation (IFC) with 20%, and European Bank for Reconstruction and Development with 20%.
 The transfer of ownership entered into force on 17 October 2000.
 By November of the same year, the new shareholders invested US$10 million, recapitalizing the bank.

 In 2001, the establishment has had major transformations brought by the new highly experienced shareholders and managers, These transformations included the development of a new infrastructure, and the restructuring of all aspects of the bank's operations from personnel and procedures to IT infrastructure.
 At that moment, the young and dynamic team of professionals that the bank employed was committed to achieving perfection.
 Two years after, the paid-up capital reached the amount of US$14, 64 million, according to the general meeting in February 2003, turning the bank into the most capitalized bank in the whole Albanian banking system.

 2006 started with a new vision for Banka Kombëtare Tregtare.
 With the authorization of the Bank of Albania and pursuant to the specific court decision issued on 9 June 2006, the transfer of 60% plus 2 of the bank's shares possessed by Kent Bank was approved in favour of Çalik-Seker Konsorsiyum Yatirim A.S.
 Eventually after the decision to expand in Kosovo in September 2007, the institution already had 24 branches opened, ranking the largest Albanian bank in the region.

-On 30 June 2009, Çalik Financial Services bought the shares of the International Finance Corporation and the European Bank for Reconstruction and Development, making the former the only bank's shareholder owning 100% of the shares.
+On 30 June 2009, Çalik Financial Services bought the shares of the IFC and EBRD, and thus became the bank's sole shareholder.